 Continue reading to learn more about the available support before you get pregnant, during pregnancy, and when your new arrival comes into the world.

 The Importance of a Support Network from Preconception through Toddlerhood

 Preconception Phase Of Parenthood

-This doctor is going to be there when you give birth, so it’s imperative that you have a good rapport with him/her.
+This doctor is going to be there when you give birth, so you must have a good rapport with them.

 Pregnant Phase Of Parenthood

-These groups are designed to answer those weird questions you have like, why are my nipples darker, and guide you through the wobbly moments, like, what have I gotten myself into?
+These groups are designed to answer those weird questions you have, like, why are my nipples darker, and guide you through the shaky moments, like, what have I gotten myself into?

 There are so many benefits of support groups; you can learn from mums that have gone through this exciting and sometimes scary experience.

 Toddler Phase Of Parenthood